microsoft/fluentui-charting-contrib/apps/plotly_examples/README.md

 ## Map data to the chart types

-This function **get_chart_type_from_image()** generates mapping of plotly chart data to the chart types available in react-charting library.
+This function **get_chart_type_from_image()** generates mapping of plotly chart data to the chart types available in fluent charts.
 Before running this, generate screenshots by running Playwright tests by changing the **getByTestId** in DeclarativeChart.spec.ts to **plotly-plot** which will take screenshots of the plotly charts only.
-These are then mapped to the charts available in our react-charting library using the above function.
+These are then mapped to the charts available in our fluent charting library using the above function.